A Course on the Introduction to Quantum Software Engineering: Experience Report: Background and Educational Context

 \section{Background and Educational Context}

 This section situates the course within the broader landscape of quantum computing education.
-It summarizes the focus of common educational pathways, identifies gaps related to SE concerns, and explains why a dedicated QSE perspective is needed.
+It outlines common educational pathways, highlights gaps in software engineering (SE), and motivates the need for a dedicated QSE perspective.

-\header{Quantum computing education landscape.} Most university-level quantum computing courses prioritize quantum information theory and algorithms.
+Most university-level quantum computing courses prioritize quantum information theory and algorithms.
 Canonical offerings, such as those by~\citet{watrous2018theory,watrous2025understanding}, provide conceptual clarity and mathematical rigour, making them well suited for students seeking principled introductions to quantum computation.
 Textbooks such as~\citet{wong2022introduction} adopt a computer-science-oriented perspective and are accessible to advanced undergraduates, while more comprehensive references such as~\citet{nielsen_chuang_2010} are regarded as mathematically demanding for most SE undergraduate audiences.
 Across these resources, the emphasis remains on foundational concepts and algorithmic models rather than on software lifecycle concerns.

-The closest related work is \citet{haghparast2024innovative}, which presents a multi-framework teaching agenda for quantum programming and SE built around quantum foundations, software-development lifecycle topics, containerization, and practical use of Qiskit, PennyLane, and Ocean.
-That work is complementary rather than overlapping: rather than proposing a tooling-focused agenda, this paper reports on the design and first offering of a full course that devotes more instructional time to establishing the quantum-computing background needed for students to reason effectively about subsequent SE topics.
+The closest related work is \citet{haghparast2024innovative}, which presents a multi-framework agenda for teaching quantum programming and SE, covering quantum foundations, software-development lifecycle topics, containerization, and practical use of Qiskit, PennyLane, and Ocean.
+That work is complementary rather than overlapping: rather than proposing a tooling-focused agenda, this paper reports on the design and first offering of a full course that devotes more time to establishing the quantum-computing background needed for students to reason effectively about subsequent SE topics.

 Other recent works are likewise complementary. \citet{carberry2024peer} focus on a peer-instruction board game for introducing quantum technologies to engineering students; \citet{lukishova2024teach} provides a broad overview of quantum education across labs, curriculum development, outreach, and large-enrollment teaching; and \citet{artner2023introducing} present a rogue-like educational game helping computer science (CS) students understand the mathematics and execution of quantum computations.
 In contrast, this paper offers a course-level experience report on structuring, delivering, and reflecting on a SE-oriented introductory course for mixed audiences.